mandy8055/ChallengeProblems_OyestersTrainings/README.md

 3. After getting the `hour` and `modifier`,
    1. Check if `hour` is equal to `12`.
 If yes, convert it to `00`.
    2. Check if `modifier` is `PM`.
 If yes, parse the string `hour` to integer and add `12` to it.
 4. Append the `46:45` minute and second and return the result.

+**NOTE: Flowchart's pdf is available in data folder.**